isoleph/cpp_crash/README.md

 # 🎒 Classes <a name = 'class'></a>

 Just as you can define data structures with C++, you can also define a `class` object.
-These objects allow you to create methods within them that are both public and private for a user to access.
-A `public` method is accessible to a user whereas a `private` method is only accessible through a user-interface.
+Think of classes as structures, with privacy.
+This means that classes allow you to create methods within them that can be either public or private for a user to access.
+A `public` method is accessible to a user whereas a `private` method is only accessible to your code.
 Let's take a look at the code below.
 A more in-depth look is  beneath the code block.

 ```cpp
 class cvector {